Research does show that exposing children to sexual intercourse before they are ready can lead to future problems with their sex lives.

-- Communication and sex do go hand in hand – learning about your partner’s desire helps you satisfy to them.
+Communication and sex do go hand in hand – learning about your partner’s desire helps you satisfy them.

-- Likewise, people who share where and how they like to be touched or pleasured do reach greater heights of satisfaction than those who do not.
+Likewise, people who share where and how they like to be touched or pleasured reach greater satisfaction than those who do not.
 Try it and see!

-- There are male and female condoms, various sizes and textures which encourage people to see these devices as a benefit since they are the single most effective tool we have at preventing the spread of sexual infections – after abstinence, that is.
+There are male and female condoms in various sizes and textures, which encourage people to see these devices as a benefit since they are the single most effective tool we have at preventing the spread of sexual infections – after abstinence.

-- This will promote your mental health, sense of identity and well being - it also enriches your sexual experience.
+This will promote your mental health, sense of identity and well-being and enrich your sexual experience.

 Your Body and Sex